affinitydb/doc/terminology.md

 ###Coercion
 [Values](#value) of a [PIN](#pin) can have any type.
-However, there are several circumstances where ChaosDB will need to evaluate or compare a [property](#property), and expect a specific type _(for example, when evaluating a [family](#family)'s predicate for a PIN containing properties that match the predicate but with values that do not match the corresponding [parameters](#parameter) or [index](#index))_.
+However, there are several circumstances where Affinity will need to evaluate or compare a [property](#property), and expect a specific type _(for example, when evaluating a [family](#family)'s predicate for a PIN containing properties that match the predicate but with values that do not match the corresponding [parameters](#parameter) or [index](#index))_.
-In such cases, ChaosDB can resort to coercion to translate values to the required type (e.g. strings to integers and vice versa).
+In such cases, Affinity can resort to coercion to translate values to the required type (e.g. strings to integers and vice versa).
-Note that [indexes](#index) are homogeneous and therefore may imply data coercion.

 ###Notification
 Notifications are similar to triggers, and allow to track changes